This post may contain affiliate links. Please read our disclosure policy.

 • 1 tbsp milk

-• Preheat the oven to 350F then line a baking sheet with parchment paper and set aside.
+1. Preheat oven to 350ยฐF.
+Line a baking sheet with parchment.

 Nutrition